rrcobb/backgammon/devlog.md

 ## UI / TODO

+- arrow keys for navigation

+- revise turn indicator
+  - show when we're looking at a past turn
+  - show turn number
+  - show whose turn it is
+  - show winner

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer